bunsushi/Gilgamesh-Versus/README.md

 # Gilgamesh Versus
-Gilgamesh Versus is a single-player role playing game (RPG) loosely adapted from the ancient Mesopotamian story _The Epic of Gilgamesh_.
+Gilgamesh Versus is a single-player role playing game (RPG) loosely adapted from the ancient Mesopotamian story _The Epic of Gilgamesh_, from c.
+2100 BCE.
 Play as Gilgamesh, rule the city of Uruk, fight demons and gods with your best friend, and contemplate the meaning of life.

-Gilgamesh Versus has eleven levels, each corresponding roughly to the story as written in the first eleven tablets of the standard Babylonian version of the epic.
+Gilgamesh Versus has eleven planned major levels ("tablets"), each corresponding roughly to the story as written in the first eleven tablets of the standard Babylonian version of the epic.
+Each tablet contains several smaller levels and mini-games as part of the main narrative.

+Currently, Tablet I is under active development.

 ## Tablet I: "He who saw the deep..."